Marneus68/android-store-nokia-store/README.md

     ```

 6. The Nokia Store doesn't allow test purchases per say.
-The only way for you to test out the In App elements will be to assignspecified test ID's to your elements as described [here](http://developer.nokia.com/resources/library/nokia-x/nokia-in-app-payment/nokia-in-app-payment-porting-guide.html#toc_TestingInAppPurchases).
-The complementary list of ID's available for testing can be found [here](http://developer.nokia.com/resources/library/nokia-x/nokia-in-app-payment/nokia-in-app-payment-developer-guide/product-ids-for-testing-purposes.html).
+The only way for you to test out the In App elements is to assign specified test ID's to your elements as described [here](http://developer.nokia.com/resources/library/nokia-x/nokia-in-app-payment/nokia-in-app-payment-porting-guide.html#toc_TestingInAppPurchases).
+The complete list of ID's available for testing can be found [here](http://developer.nokia.com/resources/library/nokia-x/nokia-in-app-payment/nokia-in-app-payment-developer-guide/product-ids-for-testing-purposes.html).

     For the Nokia Store, it is recommend that you open the IAB Service and keep it open in the background in cases where you have an in-game storefront.
 This is how you do that: